What Are Bed Bugs?

-They look like tiny grains of white rice and are about a mm in size.
+They look like tiny grains of white rice and are about 1 mm in size.
 Females lay the eggs after a blood meal in cracks, crevices and other protected and isolated shelters.
 Thes eggs will hatch in one or two weeks into nymphs.

 Young Bed Bugs-

-Immature bed bugs, called nymphs, are tan and almost translucent in early stages.
+Immature bed bugs, called nymphs, are tan and almost translucent in the early stages.
 They shed their skin five times before they reach maturity.
 Each bed bug requires a meal of blood before each shedding.
 Under the best conditions, these bugs can develop fully in as little as a month.
 At this rate, they can produce three or more generations in a year.

 Adult Bed Bugs-

-At this stage they are oval and flat, and reddish brown in color.
+At this stage, they are oval and flat, and reddish brown in color.
 They are about the same size as a tick.
 After feeding on a blood meal, they appear engorged and more reddish.
-The adults make their home in seams, folds, edges, tufts and mattress labels.
+The adults make their home in the seams, folds, edges, tufts and mattress labels.
 Bed Bugs are attracted to the carbon dioxide you exhale, so you can often find them on your bed near your head.
 Other places they hide are behind headboards, seams of couches, chairs, between cushions and in curtains.

 Signs of Bed Bugs

 - Tiny spots of feces.
 They look like dried specks of blood.
-Generally you can find them in dark corners and creases where you might also see eggs.
+Generally, you can find them in dark corners and creases where you might also see eggs.

 - Small specks of blood that is smeared on your sheets and pillowcases.
 Often times they get squished right after having eaten.

 - You notice yellowish skins left behind by the nymphs.
 They shed these as they grow.